nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/decorators-in-javascript-using-monkey-patching-closures-prototypes-proxies-and-middleware.md

 ## Huh?
 What's this all about then?

-Recently I had the opportunity to study various different ways of implementing the ["wrapper" pattern also known as the "decorator" pattern](https://en.wikipedia.org/wiki/Decorator_pattern) in JavaScript.
+Recently I had the opportunity to study different methods of implementing the [wrapper pattern aka the decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern) in JavaScript.

-I thought it was worth sharing what I learnt along the way about some valuable JavaScript techniques as well as the pros and cons of using these techniques to implement a decorator.
+I thought it was worth sharing what I learnt about the pros and cons of using these techniques to implement a decorator.

 ### "Okay okay, not *that* type of decorator..."